Group-13-School-of-Mines/Group13-Code/README.md

 # Group13-Code

 Just don't delete anything.
 Make sure you only upload revisions that have been tested to WORK.
-If your code need to be uploaded for testing make a new file and do not upload to the main.
+If your code need to be uploaded for testing make a new branch and do not upload to the main.

 The Computer Vision (Nonintegrated) code detetcts which quadrant the marker is in then prints it.